Darnell Savage: College career

 Savage played at Maryland from 2015 to 2018.
 During his career, he had 182 tackles, eight interceptions, one sack and two touchdowns.
+He was named Honorable Mention All-Big Ten as a junior in 2017, and was named Second-Team All-Big Ten as a senior in 2018.

 Professional career

 Savage participated in the Senior Bowl prior to the draft.
 NFL analyst Bucky Brooks had Savage ranked as the third best safety in the draft.
 ESPN analyst Jeff Legwold ranked Savage as the fifth best safety (48th overall) and Sports Illustrated ranked him the sixth best (50th overall) amongst safeties.
 Former NFL executive Gil Brandt had Savage ranked seventh (87th overall) amongst all prospects at his position.
 NFL draft analysts projected him to be a late first to second round pick.
 His 4.36 in the 40-yard dash impressed NFL scouts at the NFL Combine.

 "Savage will offer an interesting litmus test for how teams value instincts, IQ and coverage quickness against size.
 He sports a compact frame with a muscular build and was actually bigger at the combine than some scouts expected.
 His sticky cover skills and ability to close on throws from all areas of the field are valuable commodities that should not be undervalued.
 Savage should be targeted as a Day 2 hybrid defender offering early starting potential as a two-high zone or slot cover talent."